FaVIQ: FAct Verification from Information-seeking Questions: Introduction

-We propose to use information-seeking questions~\citep{kwiatkowski2019natural} to construct a large-scale, challenging, and realistic fact verification dataset.
-Information-seeking questions are inherently incomplete, because users are asking about unfamiliar topics, and for example contain ambiguity~\citep{min2020ambigqa} and false presuppositions~\citep{kim2021linguist}.
-We introduce a new dataset \textbf{\dataname}---\textbf{FA}ct \textbf{V}erification derived from \textbf{I}nformation-seeking \textbf{Q}uestions. \dataname\ is constructed based on ambiguity in information-seeking questions.
+We introduce a new dataset \textbf{\dataname}---\textbf{FA}ct \textbf{V}erification derived from \textbf{I}nformation-seeking \textbf{Q}uestions, which uses such mistakes to generate challenging fact verification problems.
 Consider the example in Figure~\ref{fig:intro}.
 Users ask an ambiguous question because the filming of the movie and the release of the movie are semantically close, and both can be seen as the creation time.
 Therefore, claims generated through the crossover of the disambiguation of the information-seeking question are likely to contain misinformation that real users are easily confused with.
 We automatically generate such claims by composing valid and invalid question-answer pairs and transforming them into textual claims using a neural model.
-The data is further augmented by claims from regular question-answer annotations.
+The data is further augmented by claims from regular question-answer annotations. }

 In total, \dataname\ consists of 188k claims.
 We manually verified a subset of claims to ensure that they are as natural as human-written claims.
-Our analysis shows that the claims have significantly lower local mutual information---a metric that quantifies lexical bias in the data~\citep{schuster-etal-2019-towards}---than existing crowdsourced claims; claims involve diverse types of distinct entities, events, or properties that are semantically close, being more realistic and harder to verify without a complete understanding of the evidence text.
+Our analysis shows that the claims have significantly lower lexical bias than existing crowdsourced claims; claims involve diverse types of distinct entities, events, or properties that are semantically close, being more realistic and harder to verify without a complete understanding of the evidence text.

-Our experiments show that a model with no background knowledge performs only slightly better than random guessing, and the state-of-the-art model achieves an accuracy of 65\%, leaving significant room for improvements.
+Our experiments show that a model with no background knowledge performs only slightly better than random guessing, and the state-of-the-art model achieves an accuracy of 65\%, leaving significant room for improvement.
 Furthermore, training on \dataname\ improves the accuracy of verification of claims written by professional fact checkers, outperforming models trained on the target data only or pretrained on \fever\ by up to 17\% absolute.
 Together, our experiments demonstrate that \dataname\ is a challenging benchmark as well as a useful resource for professional fact checking.